Mickey Gilley: Later career

-For his contribution to the recording industry, Mickey Gilley has a star on the Hollywood Walk of Fame at 6930 Hollywood Boulevard in Los Angeles, California.
-He also turned his attention to Branson, Missouri, where he built a theater, which was a soon-to-be boomtown for the country music industry.
+Gilley turned his attention to Branson, Missouri, where he built a theater, which was a soon-to-be boomtown for the country music industry.

-On March 2, 2002, Gilley, along with his two famous cousins Lewis and Swaggart, was inducted into the Delta Music Museum Hall of Fame in Ferriday, Louisiana.
 Gilley also appeared on "Urban Cowboys", episode 9 in the third season of American Pickers, which aired originally on September 5, 2011.
 In 2012, Gilley signed a Branson-based vocal group, Six, to a three-year lease to perform in his theater, with an option to buy it when the contract expired.

 Gilley returned to the studio in 2017 and released Kickin' It Down the Road the same year.
 The CD contains several new recordings and several remakes of classic songs originally recorded by him.

 In 2018, Gilley teamed up with longtime friend Troy Payne to record his last studio album Two Old Cats, a CD containing 13 classic country duets.

 Personal life

 Gilley's first wife was Geraldine Garrett, whom he married in 1953 (when he was 17 years old); they divorced in 1961.
 She was the mother of three of his four children (Keith Ray, Michael, and Kathy).
 She died on March 6, 2010.
 Gilley's second wife, whom he married in 1962, was Vivian McDonald.
-Together they had a son, Gregory (1966 - 2022).
+Together they had a son, Gregory (1966–2022).
 She died in 2019.
-Mickey and Cindy Loeb, his longtime friend and business associate, were married in June 2020.
 Gilley was double first cousins with both Jerry Lee Lewis and evangelist Jimmy Swaggart of Baton Rouge, Louisiana.

 In July 2009, Gilley was helping a neighbor move some furniture when he fell with the love seat falling on top of him, crushing four vertebrae.
 The incident left him temporarily paralyzed from the neck down, but after intense physical therapy he was able to walk again and return to the stage a year later.
 However, he still lacked the hand-eye coordination necessary to play the piano.

-Gilley died of complications from bone cancer.
-His death was announced on May 7, 2022, by Jeff Wagner, mayor of Pasadena, Texas.
+Gilley died on May 7, 2022, of complications from bone cancer.

 Honors

-In 2017, Gilley was awarded the Key to the City of Winchester, Virginia, by the Hon.
-David Smith at the Shenandoah Conservatory of Music's Ohrstrom-Bryant Theatre at Bonnie Blue's Roadhouse Classic Concert.
+For his contribution to the recording industry, Mickey Gilley has a star on the Hollywood Walk of Fame at 6930 Hollywood Boulevard in Los Angeles, California.

+On March 2, 2002, Gilley, along with his two famous cousins Lewis and Swaggart, was inducted into the Delta Music Museum Hall of Fame in Ferriday, Louisiana.

 In 2020, a road in Pasadena, Texas, was renamed in his honor as Mickey Gilley Boulevard.

+Gilley's Dallas, an entertainment complex in Dallas, Texas, is named for Gilley.